MerkulovDaniil/hse24/homework.md

     * $r_{k} = 0.808^k$.
     * $r_{k} = 0.808^{2^k}$.

-1. Determine the following sequence $\{r_k\}$ by convergence rate (linear, sublinear, superlinear).
-In the case of superlinear convergence, additionally, find out whether there is quadratic convergence.
+1. Determine the convergence rate (linear, sublinear, superlinear) of the following sequence $\{r_k\}$.

     $$
     r_k = \dfrac{1}{k!}
     $$

+    In the case of superlinear convergence, additionally, determine whether the convergence is quadratic.

 1. Determine the convergence or divergence of a given sequence $r_k =\begin{cases} \frac{1}{k}, & \text{if } k\text{ is even} \\ e^{-k}, & \text{if } k\text{ is odd} \end{cases}$.